NeoFahrenheit/ci-cd/README.md

 ### Commit Message Format

+#### First, be sure GitHub Actions have write permissions to your repository.
+- Go to Settings > Actions > Workflow permissions > Read and write permissions

+and save!

 To trigger automatic version bumping, include a `Bump:` directive at the end of your commit message:

 ```